Stamps Program | University of Chicago Stamps Scholars Program

 Eligible Destinations for International Opportunities

-Please note that current University guidelines restrict international travel.
-If a student is awarded a Stamps stipend for an on-site internship outside the U.S., they must successfully petition the University for an exemption to this policy in order to receive their funding.
-All petitions will be reviewed by the Study Abroad Risk and Security Assessment Committee (SARSAC).
+Current University guidelines restrict international travel.
+If a student is awarded a Metcalf stipend for an on-site internship outside the U.S., they must successfully petition the University for an exemption to this policy in order to receive funding.

 - A standardized cover sheet with information about the applicant, their project, and their faculty or staff mentor, available for download through the Handshake posting.
 Please use the cover sheet template provided upon clicking the green "Apply" button. *Please submit your cover sheet and your resume as one document: paste your resume into the cover sheet document on a separate page and upload it as one "Resume" document on Handshake.